Glass Spider Tour: Tour incidents

 At one point during the European tour, guitarist Carlos Alomar ripped a ligament in his leg, an injury that caused him to change his on-stage character.
 Said Alomar, "[I] had to change my character into the mad, limping Mad Max reject with spiky hair.
-I went to a chiropractor and asked him for a lot of metal stuff -- leg braces, back braces and everything.
+I went to a chiropractor and asked him for a lot of metal stuff – leg braces, back braces and everything.
 Now I'll be adding more metal as the show progresses."

 Bowie was occasionally visited or had his shows attended by European royalty, including Princess Diana at the second show in Wembley Stadium; Sarah, Duchess of York at Sunderland; and Danish Prince Joachim and Crown Prince Frederik at Stadt Park.

 The Glass Spider Tour was the first Bowie tour to reach Italy, Spain, and Ireland.
 Some of the outdoor performances in Britain had to start early due to curfew laws, a problem typically avoided in other European shows, which reduced the impact of the lighting of the stage and set dressing, and bothered Bowie considerably.
+In a contemporary interview, he said that for "daylight shows" in Belgium and England, which had to start and end earlier, he modified the set list to put in more "familiar" songs, since the lighting wasn't effective during the day.
+Said Bowie, "Because the show is so geared towards the theatricality, that the emphasis is on 'vision' on some areas, where it's just hopeless to try and make that vision work during daylight.
+There's so much of it that's focused by the lighting, and if you haven't got any lighting, you're not putting out what your show is really about."

 During the North American leg of the tour, a 30-year-old Dallas woman named Wanda Nichols claimed that Bowie sexually assaulted her at the Mansion Hotel after a show at Reunion Arena in Dallas.
 Bowie denied the charges, calling them "ridiculous".
 He said Nichols was with him in his hotel room, but that anything that occurred between them was with her consent.
 A spokeswoman for assistant district attorney Hugh Lucas said on 18 November 1987 that the Dallas County grand jury no-billed Bowie after hearing two hours of testimony on 11 November.
 "The Grand jury did not find enough evidence to warrant an indictment," the spokeswoman said.